Catherine Callbeck: Senator

-On September 23, 1997 she was appointed to the Senate of Canada by Prime Minister Jean Chrétien.
+On September 22, 1997, Callbeck was appointed to the Senate of Canada by Prime Minister Jean Chrétien.

 She sat on numerous Standing Committees and held membership on others.
 She initiated the motion that led to the Senate's first study on post-secondary education in more than 20 years.

 In January 2014, Liberal leader Justin Trudeau announced that all Liberal senators were removed from the national Liberal caucus, and would continue sitting as Independents.
 The Senators referred to themselves as the Senate Liberal Caucus even though they were no longer members of the parliamentary Liberal caucus.
 She left the senate at the mandatory retirement age of 75.

 Chancellor

 On September 29, 2018, Callbeck was appointed as Chancellor of the University of Prince Edward Island (UPEI) by the university's Board of Governors.
-She is the Ninth Chancellor in the history of UPEI.
-Callbeck holds an honorary doctorate of law from UPEI.
-A former teacher, her commitment to education and post-secondary institutions has spanned much of her professional and political careers.
+She is the ninth chancellor in the history of UPEI.

+Awards and recognition

+Callbeck was named a member of the Order of Canada in 2015 and a member of the Order of PEI in 2017.
+She holds honorary degrees from Mount Allison University and the University of Prince Edward Island.